krbnite/krbnite.github.io/_in_progress/2019-04-16-More-on-Missing-Data.md

 more methods that I've not seen (or have seen only mentioned in passing): hot deck imputation, cold deck imputation, available case analysis (which I think is the same as pairwase deletion, but not sure), Markov-chain imputation, raw maximum likelihood methods, and pattern mixture models.

+As usual, the focus of this paper is on bias and inference.

+### Methods

+* CCA
+  - Assumes data are MCAR, but "in practice the data are not MCAR and participants with complete data may be a biased sub-sample of all participants.
+As a consequence, a complete case analysis would usually produce biased results.
+In addition, there is a loss of power due to analysing a smaller dataset."
+* Available Case Analysis
+  - Description: "This method uses the largest set of available cases for estimating the parameter of interest (e.g. treatment effect)."
+  - Verdict:  "This approach is reasonable if we have cross-sectional data.
+However, if the data are longitudinal, with many time points, different participants will contribute to the data at different time points depending on the pattern of ‘missingness’.
+If the data are not MCAR then there is a lack of comparability over time points, which would lead to highly biased results."
+* Last Value Carried Forward (LVCF)
+  - Description: "  This method is used when we have longitudinal data and data are found to be missing at a particular ‘visit’ or point in time for some participants.
+The researcher would then carry the last available value forward (from the last visit or time point) and impute this value for the missing values."
+  - Verdict: "The main problem with this method is that the researcher is assuming that there will be no change from one visit to the next.
+If the data are MCAR then this is reasonable.
+However, if this is not the case then the results can be seriously biased."
+* Mean Imputation
+  - Verdict: "This approach assumes the data is MCAR but is not recommended as it can lead to under-estimates of the variance."
+* Regression Methods
+  - Description: "This approach involves developing a regression equation based on the complete subject data for a given variable, treating it as an ‘outcome’ and using all other relevant variables as predictors.
+For participants where the ‘outcome’ is missing, the predicted values from the regression equation are used as replacements."
+  - Verdict: "This method has similar problems to the mean substitution method but these can be overcome by adding uncertainty, usually by weighting, to the imputation of ‘outcome’ so that the mean value is not always imputed.
+This method assumes that the data are MAR.
+However, the weights and standard errors can become extremely complex if the data and incomplete data patterns are not simple."
+* Hot Deck Imputation
+  - Description: "This method involves replacing missing values with values taken from respondents with matching covariates.
+The process identifies participants that are similar in terms of data observed."
+  - Verdict: "Hotdeck is useful as it is relatively simple and maintains the proper measurement levels of the recorded covariates.
+It is usually less biased than mean imputation or complete case approaches and assumes that the missing data are MAR.
+A disadvantage is that complex matching algorithms sometimes need to be employed in order to match respondents."
+* Cold Deck Imputation
+  - Description: "This method is very similar to hot-deck imputation in its approach except that the strategy for assessing subject similarity is based on external information or prior knowledge rather than the information available in the current dataset."
+  - Verdict: A disadvantage is that "this method is dependent on the quality of the available external information."
+* Single Imputation Methods in General
+  - Includes LVCF, Mean Substitution, Regression Methods, Hot Decking, Cold Decking
+  - Verdict: "The disadvantages of all the single imputation methods described above are that they impute the same missing value every time.
+Hence, a statistical analysis, which treats imputed values just the same as observed values, will systematically underestimate the variance, even assuming that the precise reasons for non-response are known.
+Single imputation cannot represent any additional variation that arises when the reasons for non-response are not known."

 | Method | Bias | Handling of variability | Availability |
 |---------|-------|-----------------------|--------------|